 Now, I can’t back this sentence up with facts (or whether this is statistically true at all), but it has my point right there: don’t just assume things are the way they are because someone told you.
 Especially the media!
 You know those people who like to fill their headlines with words such as “terror”, “tragic” and other hyperboles.
 They want to sell dramatic stories, not meek recountings.

 5. South Korea

 Cheap public transport, hostels full of fellow travellers (who love KPop) and amazing food, what’s not to love about South Korea?
 For starts, you should explore Seoul (I mean your plane probably arrive there anyway).
-Whether it is the historic hanbok villages, the challenging wall hike or the eccentric shopping and foodie districts, there is something for everyone.
+Whether it is the historic hanbok villages, the challenging wall hike, a three day trip to Jeju island or the eccentric shopping and foodie districts, there is something for everyone.

 It’s not hard to spot foreign travellers either even if you are not staying in a hostel.
 But you could be shopping at the Dongdaemun market or stocking up on super cheap electronics in Yongsan and you’re fine.
 Just watch out for cars racing out of alleys from seemingly nowhere.
 And people do speak English, only not as much and as good as you’d like them to.
 You’ll still get along just fine.
 (Did I mention how amazing the metro system is?)

 4. Hong Kong

 I cannot praise Hong Kong enough.
 I just LOVE it.
 It was my very first country outside of Europe and I prepared for the big culture shock.
 After all, it’s Asia and so it must be very different?
 Wrong.
 Even when I was on my Caribbean Cruise, a couple of the crew members had the exact same story: it was their first big country abroad by themselves and they loved it!